GWphua/aws-notes/README.md

 ### S3 Storage Classes

+When we define our objects, we choose its storage class.

+- Amazon S3 Lifecycle configurations
+  - Defined by the user
+  - Automatically moves objects across the different storage classes after a period of time has passed.

 #### Durability and Availability

 - High durability means that we can expect to incur loss of a single object with a very low probability.